-PRINT NOTES
+PRINT EDITION NOTES

-LIMITED EDITION OF PRINTS ON METAL
+LIMITED EDITIONS OF PRINTS ON METAL

-The individual prints available at this limited sale offering highlight “alt-Oakland”—a place as unseen as Oaklanders themselves.
-They feature the vernacular of the town’s inhabitants, as opposed to images of the media, civic institutions, or business districts.
 The urban landscapes captured are at once emerging and short-lived, morphing and metaphorical, ephemeral and poignant.
-The pictures hold those manmade artifacts in rigorous compositions with a high priority on color.
+The pictures hold these manmade artifacts in rigorous compositions with a high priority on color.

 Fruitbowl